Jason9x/LimitlessFit-Client/README.md

 # LimitlessFit Web Application

-LimitlessFit is a full-featured web application designed for fitness management, offering functionalities like authentication, notifications, localization, real-time updates, and order management.
+LimitlessFit is a rich web application for fitness management, offering authentication, notifications, localization, real-time updates, and order management features.

 ## Features

-- **Authentication**: Secure login and registration system with token-based authentication.
+- **Authentication**: Token-based safe login and registration.
-- **Real-time Notifications**: Users receive live notifications for important updates.
+- **Real-time Notifications**: Real-time notification for users for important updates.
-- **Localization**: Multi-language support to provide users with a personalized experience in their preferred language.
+- **Localization**: Support for multiple languages in order to provide users with a personalized experience according to their chosen language.
-- **Websockets**: Real-time communication for instant updates and notifications.
+- **Websockets**: Real-time interaction for live updates and notifications.
-- **User Management**: Admin panel to manage user accounts and roles, ensuring proper access control.
+- **User Management**: Admin dashboard to handle users and roles, proper access control.
-- **Order Management**: Comprehensive system for managing fitness-related orders and transactions.
+- **Order Management**: Proper system for order and transaction management for fitness.

 ## Installation